 Most of these drugs are intended to produce a pleasurable experience that artificially heightens a person’s enjoyment of things like music, dancing, and sex.
 However, taking these drugs presents a number of dangers as well.
 With repeated use, a person can easily develop a devastating club drug addiction that destroys their health and relationships.
 Even first-time users who are not addicted can still have a bad reaction to a drug or overdose accidentally.
 One time may be all it takes for a drug to derail your life.

 Because there are so many different drugs in this category, there is not one mechanism by which people become addicted.
 Speaking generally, taking club drugs regularly and/or in large amounts alters the chemistry of the person’s brain, causing a physiological dependence that requires regular use to prevent sickness from withdrawal.

 When a person becomes addicted to one or more of these club drugs, various distressing, noticeable symptoms can develop.
-The following are a few key physical symptoms and behavioral changes that should serve as red flags:³
+The following are a few key physical club drugs symptoms and behavioral changes that should serve as red flags for addiction:³

 - Heart palpitations

 - Paranoia, hallucinations